Azure/azure-c-shared-utility/devdoc/porting_guide.md

 ### Step 1 &ndash; Include common porting files and headers

 The common porting source files are found in the C shared utility library's `pal` directory.
-Include these three files:
+Include these three files in your project:
 * `tlsio_adapter_common.c`
 * `tlsio_options.c`
 * `tickcounter.c`

 The headers for the common porting files are found in the `pal` directory.
-Add these two paths to your project header include directories:
+Add this path to your project header include directories:
 * `pal/inc`
-* `pal/generic`

 ### Step 2 &ndash; Implement the required platform functions